zaguiini/axios-authorized/README.md

 }
 ```

+The nice thing about it is that you can use `localStore` as it demands a `Promise` to be resolved.
+**Even if you use a sync method (like get a cookie from the browser), you still need to resolve a `Promise`!!!**

 ### refreshTokenRequest

 A function that returns a `Promise` with both new tokens as an object (in the `resolve` function call).